0xgeekery/nft-brc-721/README.md

     showNFT(make_nft);
 }
 ```

+## For the effect of using nft-brc-721 on block space:
+Let's use the example of Matchstick People NFTs for comparison.
+The size of the data for Matchstick People NFTs is not completely consistent, ranging from 8kb to 14kb, with a median value of 11kb.

+If there are 1000 Matchstick People NFTs, the total space occupied would be 1000 * 11 = 11000kb.

+If Matchstick People NFTs use NFT-BRC-721, what would be the total space occupied?
+The deployment file is 65kb, and the mint file is 170b.

+The total space occupied would be: 65kb + 170 * 1000/1000 = 235kb.

+Comparing the two:

+Percentage decrease in storage space: (11000-235)/11000 * 100 = 97.86%.

 In summary, the nft-brc-721 protocol is a set of NFT protocols with features such as fully on-chain storage, block space occupancy reduced by more than 95%, randomness, unified interface, and stronger extensibility.
 The implementation mainly consists of deploy, mint, and display layer components.
 The parser is a function with a unified interface, stored on-chain in base64 format, and the frontend can directly obtain images through the parser.